 How Is OCD Diagnosed?

-Looking into your symptoms is always helpful, but only a mental health or medical health professional has the education and experience to make an official diagnosis.
+Looking into your symptoms is always helpful, but only a mental health or medical health professional has the education and experience to make an official OCD diagnosis.
 You can begin by talking to your doctor or therapist about your symptoms and concerns.
 From there, they could ask a series of questions or offer you a rating scale to measure the degree of your OCD symptoms.
 Even if you don’t have OCD, you could have anxiety or a related condition that causes distress.
 The professional can help.

 When to Seek Help for OCD

 Whenever the signs of OCD start appearing, even in early childhood, seeking treatment as soon as possible will provide the best outcome for symptom control and quality of life.
 Psychiatry has come a long way in providing treatments across the lifespan.
-Remember, how long someone has had OCD and how severe the symptoms are do not affect the effectiveness of treatment.

 How OCD Is Treated?

-Exposure and Response Prevention
+Exposure and Response Prevention (ERP)

 It’s crucial that someone seeking therapy for OCD finds a specialist who is trained in ERP and has experience treating clients with OCD.